reg233/whois-domain-lookup/README.md

 ## Collaboration

-If you know the missing WHOIS server addresses for this project, feel free to collaborate with us!
+If you know the missing WHOIS or RDAP server addresses for this project, feel free to collaborate with us!

 If you encounter any issues, feel free to open a [new issue](https://github.com/reg233/whois-domain-lookup/issues).